scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Select Create and wait for the status to show the DB is Available.
 * Click the View credentials details button on the upper right to copy your DB credentials.

-***Deploy pgAdmin For Posgres Admininstration***
+***Deploy pgAdmin For Postgres Administration***

-pgAdmin is a popular GUI clinet for Postgres.
-You can pefrom various admin and development tasks with the help of this user firendly tool.
+pgAdmin is a popular GUI client for Postgres.
+You can perform various admin and development tasks with the help of this user friendly tool.
 I will use it to verify connectivity to both source and target databases as well as import test data and verify migration of data from source to target DB.
-If you prefer command line tool, the psql utlity is your goto tool.
+If you prefer command line tool, the psql utility is your goto tool.

 For this section, we will need the following data ready: